Registration and FAQs

 FAQs about summer programs

 Lobs & Lessons camps are designed for specific age groups each week.
 These camps all vary in the activities presented based on the age group, therefore, youth may only sign up for one week of camp.
 The Young Aces golf and tennis camp is an exception.
 Youth can participate in both Lobs & Lessons and Young Aces camp as the activities and skills presented are different.
 Young Aces camp is only available for the 3rd-5th grade age group.
-For Discovery, youth may sign up for as many weeks as they choose as classes vary each week.

 Yes, scholarships are need-based and awarded on a first-come, first-served basis.
 Visit Summer Programs to download the scholarship form for guidance on what documentation to include in the scholarship packet.